crokobit/hugo_blog/content/PL_note.md

 evaluate:  in dynamic environment, with all previous binding values. determine the value of e0. the value of x0 is e0.

-Data With Type, Variable, Case When Else(Conditionals), If Else... all can defined by syntax, type checking rule, and evaluate rule.
+Data With Type, Variable, Case When Else(Conditionals), If Else... all can defined by syntax, type checking rule, and evaluation rule.

 # How to add a sequence of binding